Design Modular Cloud Infrastructure with Terraform

 Across the movement, teams are building and managing their own systems alongside shared tools.
 At TMC, a core part of our work is supporting organizations as they connect their data and systems—so teams spend less time dealing with fragmented tools and more time focusing on their programs.
 The Terraform-based approach outlined below shows how teams can create flexible, scalable foundations that support that work over time.

-Imagine you are the sole infrastructure engineer on a team with multiple stakeholders.
+Imagine you are the sole data engineer on a team with multiple stakeholders.
 Each of these stakeholders may have (see: definitely have) similar but discrete requirements—separate storage buckets, service accounts, varying degrees of API and IAM access, etc.

 Pointing and clicking in the UI is a recipe for failure in this scenario—we’re going to quickly lose track of which pieces of infrastructure have been provisioned and which ones haven’t.